ialbert/biostar-central/README.rst

 Layout
 ------

-The Python code is found in the biostar folder.
-Templates, static content (css, images, javascript) and data are found in the home directory.
+The Python code, templates, static content (css, images, javascript) and default database are found in the `main` directory.
-There is partial datadump of the existing BioStar content in the `home/import/datadump`.
+There is partial datadump of the existing BioStar content in the `import/datadump` location.
 The `populate` command will load this data into the current database.

 Colorscheme